How to improve your public speaking skills

 FAQ’s

-How does public speaking anxiety show up behaviourally in senior leaders?
+How does public speaking anxiety show up in senior leaders?

-Why do experienced leaders still struggle with presence while speaking publicly?
+Why do experienced leaders still struggle with their presence when speaking in public?

-What role does nonverbal communication play in perceived authority during presentations?
+What role does body language play in building authority during presentations?

-How is effective public speaking different from leadership communication?
+How is public speaking different from leadership communication?